kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 Our first assumption was that `all()` returns an object (Flow in our case), as the API return Object, but we discovered that the `all()` method will:
 - Fetch all the data from RocksDB
-- Deserialize the data from RocksDB, that is stored as byte, and map it to concrete Java POJO
+- Deserialize the data from RocksDB that is stored as byte, and map it to concrete Java POJO

 So each time we call the `all()` method, all values are deserialized, which can lead to high CPU usage and latency on your stream.
 We are talking about all [flow revisions](https://kestra.io/docs/concepts/flows.html#revision) on our cluster.
 The last revision had 2.5K flows, but we don't see people creating a lot of revisions.
 Imagine 100K `byte[]` to deserialize to POJO for every call. 🤯